Creating a virtual environment for your project

 SNIMissingWarning: An HTTPS request has been made, but the SNI (Server Name Indication) extension to TLS is not available on this platform.

+This usually means you're using a Python version older than 2.7.9.
 To fix this, install these three Python packages to update older libraries.

 (my_project) [server]$ pip install pyOpenSSL ndg-httpsclient pyasn1